Written by Sulochana Uthirapathi · Last updated January 2026

 Need Professional Help With Your PR Application?

-Our Singapore immigration team, led by a legally trained specialist, provides strategic reviews to help you meet ICA’s expectations and avoid common pitfalls.
+Our Singapore immigration team, led by a legally trained professional, provides strategic reviews to help you meet ICA’s expectations and avoid common pitfalls.

 How to Prepare Documents for Singapore PR (ICA Checklist & Accuracy Tips)

-ICA also accesses certain data directly from government databases such as MOM, IRAS, and ACRA, so it is important that your declarations match what has been officially filed.
-Even small inconsistencies (for example, salary differences between payslips and tax records) can delay processing or affect your credibility.
+ICA also accesses data directly from government databases such as MOM, IRAS, and ACRA.
+Even small inconsistencies, such as salary differences between payslips and tax records, can delay processing or affect credibility.

 Key Documents Required by ICA